-Oscillating between sleep and wakefulness in the morning, as you bring the warm cup of freshly brewed tea to your lips, inhale the aroma and take a sip, you feel energised.
-A cup of your favourite tea doesn't just get you going, it makes your day.
+Oscillating between sleep and wakefulness in the morning, as you bring the warm cup of freshly brewed tea to your lips, inhale the aroma and take a sip, you feel energized.
+A cup of your favorite tea doesn't just get you going, it makes your day.
 And, so it does to millions across the globe.

 The health benefits of green tea for weight loss and healthy skin are widely known.
 But, are these the only reasons behind tea being crowned the 'most popular drink in the world'?
 Or, are there many more benefits of drinking green tea?

 Let's wind our way through history and modern-day scientific research to find out how green tea attained its present-day exalted status.

 People across the world drink tea, but most of them don't know where tea originated from.
 The tea we buy from stores is produced from the leaves and leaf buds of a shrub called Camellia sinensis.
 There are two varieties of this plant (1) Camellia sinensis sinensis, which is native to China, and (2) Camellia sinensis assamica, which is grown in Assam, India.

 An apocryphal story credits the Chinese Emperor Shennong, or Shen Nung, with discovering tea around 2737 BC.
 However, it was much later that the benefits of green tea were discovered and people started consuming it as a medicinal or health drink.